nivivive/heynivi/_posts/2020-09-21-quarantine-your-screen-time-addiction.md

 ![How to block 2]({{ site.url }}/img/block2.png){: .center .phone }

 After enabling this, the first time you try to open a website, you will see that the website is blocked.
 Think for a moment whether you want to use the website or not.
-If the answer is yet, then add it to your allowed list.
+If the answer is yes, then add it to your allowed list.

 ![How to block 3]({{ site.url }}/img/block3.jpeg){: .center .phone }

 If the answer is no, then you're all done!
 This minor check allowed you to get rid of a shallow Internet habit.

-If the answer is mixed -- you want to use it right now, but you don't think it's good in the long term --, then add it to your allowed list anyways.
-This is clearly a more deeply engrained Internet habit and we'll tackle it separately in the Targeting step.
+If the answer is mixed...as in, you want to use it right now, but you don't think it's good in the long term, then add it to your allowed list anyways.
+This is clearly a more deeply engrained Internet habit and we'll tackle it later in the upcoming articles.

 ## A couple of notes
 - On your Mac, it's going to ask you for your password every time.
-- On your MAC, it also sometimes just says the IP address (e.g. 127.0.0.1) instead of a specific website.
+- On your Mac, it also sometimes just says the IP address (e.g. 127.0.0.1) instead of a specific website.
 - If you're someone who needs to go to random websites for work, then you have a couple of options: only do this for your phone, briefly disable "Allowed websites only" for work, or add the random websites to your allowed list for now and then go back at the end of the day/end of week to clean up.

 ![How to block 4]({{ site.url }}/img/block4.png){: .center }